2026 - General Government

 Port – Pier 70 Waterfront Site

-With Brookfield Properties, the Port’s development partner, the Pier 70 Waterfront Site is planned to construct recreational and art programming among housing and commercial development.
+With Brookfield Properties, the Port’s development partner, the Pier 70 Project is planned to construct recreational and art programming along with housing and commercial development.
 Construction started in 2018 and the full build-out is estimated to be completed in 10-15 years.
-The project includes 6.5 acres of waterfront parks, playgrounds and recreation opportunities; new housing units (including 30% below market-rate homes); restoration and reuse of currently deteriorating historic structures; new and renovated space for arts, cultural, small-scale manufacturing, local retail, and neighborhood services; up to 1.75 million square feet of new commercial and office space; and parking facilities and other transportation infrastructure.
+The project includes 6.5 acres of waterfront parks, playgrounds, and recreational uses; new housing units (including 30% below market-rate); restoration and reuse of currently deteriorating historic structures; new and renovated space for arts, cultural, small-scale manufacturing, local retail, and neighborhood services; up to 1.75 million square feet of new commercial and office space; and parking facilities and other transportation infrastructure.

-The capital cost estimate for this public-private partnership project is $340 million.
+This public-private partnership project is projected to cost $383 million in horizontal infrastructure improvements.
 A combination of land contributions, tax increment from an Infrastructure Financing District, and special taxes from a Community Facilities District will reimburse the developer for infrastructure costs.

 Port – Seawall Lots 323 and 324

 The Port Commission approved an agreement with TZK Broadway, LLC to improve Seawall Lots 323/324 and the nearby street stubs with a mixed-use development.
 This proposed development is planned to include the following: a four-story building with a 192-room hotel, a dinner-theater space featuring the historic “Spiegeltent”, and approximately 14,000 square feet of park space.
 Teatro ZinZanni will operate the dinner-theater.
-Due to COVID-19 disruption, implementation was delayed and the project is expected be complete by 2025.
+Due to COVID-19 disruption, implementation was delayed, and the project is expected to be complete by 2027.

-The Port anticipates that this development will ultimately result in over $142 million of private capital being invested in this Port-owned vacant land parcel.
+The Port anticipates that this development will ultimately result in over $172 million of private capital being invested in this Port- owned vacant land parcel.

 Port – Mission Rock (Seawall Lot 337 and Pier 48)

 The development requires construction of new streets, sidewalks, and utilities.
 The cost of these infrastructure enhancements will be paid by revenues generated by Port land value in the form of pre-paid leases and an Infrastructure Finance District that will be established for this project.
-The development Phase 1 construction started in 2020 and will deliver four buildings and five-acre park in 2024.
+The development Phase 1 construction started in 2020 and will deliver four buildings and five-acre park by 2025.

-The developer will construct $244 million in horizontal infrastructure enhancements including streets, sidewalks, and utilities through 2029.
-A combination of Port land contributions, tax increment from an Infrastructure Financing District, and special taxes from a Community Facilities District will reimburse the Developer for infrastructure costs.
+The developer will construct $329 million in horizontal infrastructure enhancements including streets, sidewalks, and utilities through 2032.
+A combination of Port land contributions, tax increment from an Infrastructure Financing District, and special taxes from a Community Facilities District will reimburse the developer for infrastructure costs.

 Port – Waterfront Resilience Program